Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work we reproduced with a lattice simulation the linear results for an axion-U(1) model of inflation.
 In order to do so, we studied with analytical tools how the choice of the spatial derivatives influences the dynamics of the gauge field on the lattice.
 We found that, in order to reproduce with precision the growth of the gauge field, one needs to find a discretization scheme such that the effective momenta associated to the discrete Laplacian, namely $k_{\rm lapl}$, coincides with the momenta emerging from the one dimentional spatial derivative $k_{\rm sd}$.
-This is typically not the case, and this can result in a lack of growth of the gauge field, whose power spectrum is suppressed by various orders of magnitude with respect to the analytical expectation.
-Our main result is finding a simple spatial discretization scheme that is able to reproduce with good precison the growth of the gauge field on the lattice, both in terms of power spectrum and in terms of energy density contained in the gauge field.
+For standard discretization schemes this is typically not the case, and this can result in a lack of growth of the gauge field, whose power spectrum and energy density are significantly suppressed with respect to the analytical expectation.
+Our main result is finding a new spatial discretization scheme that is able to reproduce with good precision the growth of the gauge field on the lattice, both in terms of power spectrum and in terms of energy density contained in the gauge field.

-When dealing with highly non-linear reheating scenarios, one is mostly interested in qualitative features and a careful comparison between the power spectra coming from the simulation and analytical predictions is typically not relevant.
+When dealing with highly nonlinear reheating scenarios, one is mostly interested in qualitative features and a careful comparison between the power spectra coming from the simulation and analytical predictions is typically not relevant.
+For this reason, the importance of the discretization scheme was never discussed in previous literature.
 In the case of the deep inflationary regime, however, one is usually interested in computing small deviations from the linear theory.
-This is why it is important to reproduce with precision the well-known analytical results before performing any computation in the non-linear regime.
+This is why it is important to reproduce with precision the well-known analytical results before performing any computation in the nonlinear regime.